AdaCore/training_material/courses/fundamentals_of_ada/adv_275_type_contracts.rst

          return Currency is
        Result : Currency := 0.0;
      begin
-       for Value of This loop -- no iteration if list empty Result := Result + Value;
+       for Value of This loop
+         Result := Result + Value;
        end loop;
        return Result;